 - Experience targeting and A/B tests configured on the original form do not work in the embedded form.
 However, you can use experience targeting on the sites page to present different forms based on user profiles.

 - If you have Adobe Analytics configured on the original form, the analytics data of the embedded form is captured in Adobe Analytics.
 However, it is not available in the forms analytics report.

-Publishing, modifying, and best practices for an embedded adaptive form are applicable for an embedded adaptive document.
+Publishing, modifying, and best practices for an embedded adaptive form are applicable for an adaptive document as well.